Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Your health care provider may prescribe medication that you breathe in using a metered-dose inhaler.
-It is important to keep it clean and to keep track of how much medication is left in the canister, so you’ll never run out.
+Your health care provider may prescribe medicine that you breathe in using a metered-dose inhaler.
+It is important to keep it clean.
+You should also keep track of how much medicine is left in the canister, so you’ll never run out.

 Take off the canister, the part with the medicine, and cap from the mouthpiece.